Smart load

 • Rated Power: Set the rated power of the Smart load, which can be checked on the Smart Home Device's label.

+Minimum Running Time Set the minimum running time for the Smart load.
 Backup Management (When configuring the Gateway in the network setup, this parameter is displayed.)

 When Essential Load is set to , the SOC for load startup and shutdown can be configured.